ruprekhab/sqlalchemy-challenge/README.md

     * Queries the dates and temperature observations of the most-active station for the last 12 months.
     * Returns the results as a JSON list.
 * /api/v1.0/<start> and /api/v1.0/<start>/<end>:
     * Returns a JSON list of the minimum, average, and maximum temperatures for a specified date range.
+The date format accepted is YYYY-MM-DD.
     * For a start date, calculates TMIN, TAVG, and TMAX for all dates greater than or equal to the start date.
     * For a start and end date, calculates TMIN, TAVG, and TMAX for dates within the range, inclusive.